aiurti1986/front-php/README.md

-# for NANJ by nanJ
+# for NANJ by NANJ

 [laravel5.5多言語化](https://readouble.com/laravel/5.5/ja/localization.html#retrieving-translation-strings)
 ## how to use multi language file.